emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. The drag you feel when the motor assists minimally or not at all could be better.
 I think I've maybe "broken in" mine a bit and the drag feels less bad than it did when I first got the bike.
 I remember trying the lowest assist level right away and not liking it; now I don't mind it so much.
 I may have just gotten used to it.
 1. The range on this 504 Wh battery is excellent.
 1. The shifting isn't great — [see my thoughts on this]({{< ref "/posts/linkglide-di2-incompatible-with-e6100#why-linkglide-and-di2" >}}) and how it relates to a non-Linkglide drivetrain.

-[^4]: I've been leaning away from this over time and as I go on harder rides.

 ## Maintenance